rA9stuff/LeetDown/README.md

 # Compatibility

-LeetDown is compatible with these devices:
+LeetDown is compatible with the following A7 SoC devices:

 * iPhone 5s